Building blocks for $W$-algebras of classical types: A completion of and its relation to

 In particular, for each $n$, the reduction of $\cW^{\ell}(\mathfrak{sp}_{2(2n+1)}, f_{2n+1, 2n+1})$ should be an extension of a tensor product of two $1$-parameter quotients of $\cW^{\rm{ev}}_{\infty}$.
 This strongly suggests that we can apply the reduction functor $H_f$ to the $2$-parameter vertex algebra $\cW^{\gs\gp}_{\infty}$ itself, and the resulting vertex algebra, which is of type $\cW(2^3, 3, 4^3, 5, 6^3, 7,\dots)$, should be an extension of the product of two copies of $\cW^{\text{ev}}_{\infty}$ where the parameters of these two copies are related.
 The relation between the parameters is uniquely determined by the requirement that it is compatible with the isomorphisms given by Theorem \ref{FKN} for all $n \geq 3$.
 In fact, we can first take a $1$-parameter quotient $\cC^{\psi}_{XY}(n,m)$ of $\cW^{\gs\gp}_{\infty}$ and then apply $H_f$, and this should be equivalent to first applying $H_f$ to $\cW^{\gs\gp}_{\infty}$ and then passing to a $1$-parameter quotient of $H_f(\cW^{\mathfrak{sp}}_{\infty})$, where both copies of $\cW^{\text{ev}}_{\infty}$ truncate.
 We can thus associate a pair of truncation curves for $\cW^{\text{ev}}_{\infty}$ to each truncation curve for $\cW^{\mathfrak{sp}}_{\infty}$.

 Rather surprisingly, this perspective does {\it not} lead to the same correspondence as Theorem \ref{pairsofcurves} between $Y$-algebras of type $C$, and pairs of orthosymplectic $Y$-algebras.
 Replacing $\cW^{\ell}(\mathfrak{sp}_{2(2n+1)}, f_{2n+1, 2n+1})$ with $\cC^{\psi}_{BC}(0,n)$ and replacing the parameter $\ell$ in \eqref{2Cstages} with $\psi$, Theorem \ref{FKN} suggests that we have a conformal embedding On the other hand, by Theorems \ref{pairsofcurves} and \ref{pairsofcurves:refined}, we have the conformal embedding which corresponds to iterated reduction in the opposite order.
 Similarly, one verifies that for all orthosymplectic $Y$-algebras $\cC^{\psi}_{XY}(n,m)$, the conformal embeddings coming from this perspective are related to the ones in Theorem \ref{pairsofcurves} by iterated reduction in the opposite order.
+It is an interesting question to find a conceptual explanation for this phenomenon.